raspberrypilearning/c3-wolfram-weather-dashboard/en/step_3.md

 ![Framed](images/HanoiFramed.png)

 If you like, you can try different features for the frame.
-You could make the corners rounder using `RoundingRadius`, put a bigger white space between the icons and the frame using `FrameMargins`, and change the colour and thickness of the frame using `FrameStyle`.
+You can use `RoundingRadius` to make the corners rounder, you can use `FrameMargins` to put a bigger white space between the icons and the frame, and you can use `FrameStyle` to change the colour and thickness of the frame.

 --- task ---